HitmanJJ/CCNA_Course_Notes/Course_Notes/Ethernet_LAN_Switching_Part1.md

 MAC ADDRESS TABLE

-Each Switch stores a DYNAMICALLY LEARNED MAC ADDRESS TABLE, using the SOURCE MAC ADDRESS of frames it receives.
+Each Switch stores a DYNAMICALLY-LEARNED MAC ADDRESS TABLE, using the SOURCE MAC ADDRESS of frames it receives.
+  - "Dynamically-learned" because it wasn't manually configured on the switch.
+The switch "learned" it itself

 ![image](https://github.com/psaumur/CCNA/assets/106411237/582421a9-6351-48b7-bfe1-c2153520920c)

-When a Switch doesn't know the DESTINATION MAC ADDRESS of a frame (UNKNOWN UNICAST FRAME), it is forced to FLOOD the frame - Forward the frame out of ALL it's interfaces, except the one it received the packet from.
+When a Switch doesn't know the DESTINATION MAC ADDRESS of a frame (___UNKNOWN UNICAST FRAME___), it is forced to FLOOD the frame
+  - _Flooding_ → forwarding the frame out of ALL the switch's interfaces, except the one it received the packet from.

 When a KNOWN Unicast Frame is known (MAC Address is recognized by the entry in the MAC ADDRESS TABLE), the frame is FORWARDED like normal.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ff731ab3-fad2-4e10-9fa7-ce583a6a0bb2)

-- Note: Dynamic MAC Addresses are removed from the MAC ADDRESS TABLE every 5 minutes of inactivity.
+- Note: Dynamic MAC Addresses are removed from the MAC ADDRESS TABLE every 5 minutes of inactivity (on Cisco switches).